What Happens When You Cash-Out Your Life Insurance Policy

 Learn More: Sell your life insurance policy for cash

 Cashing out your life insurance policy is often a difficult decision, compounded by the demands of daily responsibilities and economic stress.
 In those situations, when cash is tight and expenses continue to mount, your life insurance policy may be a financial resource.

 This scenario is not, however, free of liabilities: It may satisfy your immediate concerns, but it can also undermine your long-term goals and the financial stability of your family’s future needs and expectations.

 Still, if cashing out your life insurance policy is your only option – if you have no other practical way to pay bills and survive during a prolonged period of unemployment, illness or some other hardship – the cash-value of your life insurance policy may be your most important means of rescue from an otherwise tumultuous sea of debt.

 Knowing your options, and the consequences regarding each decision will give you a better sense of what happens when you cash-out your life insurance policy.

 Option One: Getting Cash

 Whether you have whole life or universal life insurance, either policy builds cash via a combination of premiums and earnings.
-This money goes into a cash-accumulation account within the particular policy you hold.
+This money goes into a cash-accumulation account within the particular plan you hold.

 Depending on how you use this money, despite the financial difficulties you may face, there can be drawbacks to accessing this or that life insurance account.

-In most cases, you can withdraw specified quantities of cash from your life insurance policy.
+In most cases, you can withdraw specified quantities of cash from your policy.
 The amounts vary, according to the type of life insurance you have and the insurer that holds your policy.